STP's Grants and Awards Programs

 The STP Award for Promoting Diversity, Equity, and Inclusion (deadline, March 1) recognizes diversity as inclusive of perspectives and experiences of minoritized groups who are often underrepresented in the field of psychology, including, but not limited to, sexual orientation, gender identity, ability status, social class, race/ethnicity, and immigration status.
 The goal of this award is to recognize teachers of psychology for a variety of educational and academic activities that serve to develop cultural consciousness and inclusion.

-There are also several categories of travel grants to support attendance at psychology teaching conferences or conferences with a significant teaching of psychology component, with categories for international travel (deadline: January 15), early career (deadline: November 1), and high school teachers (deadlines, April 1 and October 1).
+There are also several categories of travel grants to support attendance at psychology teaching conferences or conferences with a significant teaching of psychology component, with categories for international travel (deadline: January 15), early career (deadline: November 1), high school teachers (deadlines, April 1 and October 1), and graduate students (deadline: June 15).

 STP’s Partnerships Small Grant Program (deadline: November 1) provides funding to promote communication and collaboration between psychology teachers from different institutions.
 The program is intended to bring together individuals to engage in planned activities to promote the teaching of psychology, or to work together to think about the ways in which the teaching of psychology can be improved.